Aleph-Alpha/pharia-engine/resource_eval/FINDINGS.md

 The biggest problem, which is reproducible and happens always, is stopping Pharia Kernel at the end of a run.
 For `bench.cmds` both machines used about 1.5 GB of resident memory.
-Stopping that instance (sending SIGTERM, which is what happens if you press Ctrl-C) took more than 6 seconds on the Mac but less than 120 ms on the x86_64 machine.
+Stopping that instance (sending SIGTERM, similar to Ctrl-C which actually sends SIGINT) took more than 6 seconds on the Mac but less than 120 ms on the x86_64 machine.
 On a Mac, it helps to delete the skills from cache and remove them before shutting down.
 An assumption is, that the behavior depends on the operating system, not the instruction set architecture.